Birding Overton Wildlife Management Area

 Overton Wildlife Management Area

-• During the waterfowl hunting season, the refuge is staffed 7 days per week for long days.
-Days, however, alternate between hunt days and non-hunt days.
-Depending on the year, hunting is on even-numbered days or odd-numbered days.
+• During the waterfowl hunting season, the refuge is staffed for long days.
+Waterfowl hunting is conducted every other day during the season, on even-numbered days.
 On hunt days, the WMA is closed to birding.
-On non-hunt days, the refuge is open for birding and vehicle access.
+On non-hunt days (odd-numbered days), the refuge is open for walk-in birders.

 Overton Wildlife Management Area